-The hierarchical model is used to organise the data into a tree-like structure, with a single root where data is connected.
+The hierarchical model is used to organize the data into a tree-like structure, with a single root where data is connected.
 Such a single root expands like a tree adding nodes to the parent nodes, where a child node will have only a single-parent node.

 The Network Model is an extension of the Hierarchical Model, where it allows various relationships with linked records that implies multiple parent records.
 It will enable users to construct the model with sets of related records as per the mathematical set theory.
 Such a set includes a parent record and the number of child records.
 Each record belongs to multiple sets and enables the model for defining complex relationships.

 The Object-oriented Database Model includes a collection of objects that are associated with methods and features.
 It is also known as a post-relational database model as it incorporates tables and is not limited to tables.
 Such database models are known as hybrid models.
 There are various types of object-oriented databases, such as the hypertext database, multimedia database, etc.

 An Object-relational Data Model is a combination of an Object-oriented database model and a Relational database model.
-It supports classes, objects, inheritance, etc. like Object-oriented model and even supports data types, tabular structures, etc. as Relational database model.
+It supports classes, objects, inheritance, etc. like the Object-oriented model and even supports data types, tabular structures, etc. as the Relational database model.
 This model enables designers to incorporate the functions into a table structure.